Skip to main content

 2. Unemployment benefits.

-Said benefits received for unemployment in the single payment modality are declared exempt in article 7 of the Personal Income Tax Law .
+These unemployment benefits received in the single payment modality are declared exempt in article 7 of the Personal Income Tax Law .

-4. Per diems and allowances for travel expenses, except those for transportation and those considered normal for maintenance and stay in hospitality establishments with the legally established limits discussed below.
+4. Diets and allowances for travel expenses, except for those for transportation and those considered normal for food and lodging in hospitality establishments, with the limits established by regulations, which are discussed below.

-See in this regard the per diems and allowances for transportation expenses and normal expenses for maintenance and stay of tax referred to in article 9 of the Personal Income Tax Regulations.
+See in this regard the allowances and allowances for travel expenses and normal maintenance and accommodation expenses of tax referred to in article 9 of the Personal Income Tax Regulations.

 5. The contributions or contributions paid by the promoters of pension plans provided for in the consolidated text of the Law regulating pension plans and funds, approved by Royal Legislative Decree 1/2002, of November 29 ( BOE of December 13), or by the promoter companies provided for in Directive (EU) 2016/2341 of the European Parliament and of the Council of December 14, 2016, relating to the activities and supervision of funds of employment pensions.